-- 1. To update Cabinet on developments in Housing Revenue Account (HRA) finance. - 2.
-To propose revisions to the HRA budgets to reflect latest financial forecasts. - 3.
-To propose revisions to the Public Sector Housing capital programme, to be recommended to Council.
+- 1. To provide an update on developments in Housing Revenue Account (HRA) finance. - 2.
+To consider the proposals of the Cabinet regarding revisions to the HRA budgets to reflect latest financial forecasts. - 3.
+To consider the proposals of the Cabinet regarding revisions to the Public Sector Housing capital programme.